Last Updated on October 29, 2023

 The patient is kept non-weight-bearing for 10-12 weeks

 Wounds are closed in layers but it is the best to leave the lacerated portion of the wound open.

 Avascular Necrosis or Osteonecrosis

 In type I or type II talar neck fractures, the risk of avascular necrosis is minimal, whereas in type III injuries necrosis is virtually certain.

 The osteonecrotic changes may be recognized around 6-8 weeks following the injury on the x-rays.

 Talar body initially shows increased density compared to the surrounding bone.
 This is because the surrounding bone is vascular and is undergoing disuse atrophy.

-With revascularization occurs, there is rarefaction of subchondral bone, possible collapse in due course, narrowing of joint space, and occasionally fragmentation of the talar body.
+With revascularization occurs, there is rarefaction of subchondral bone, a possible collapse in due course, narrowing of joint space, and occasionally fragmentation of the talar body.

-Subtalar joint is most commonly involved to undergo arthritic changes [50%], followed by tibiotalar join [30%]
+The subtalar joint is most commonly involved to undergo arthritic changes [50%], followed by tibiotalar join [30%]

 Malunion often occurs in varus.
 This complication can be prevented by anatomic reduction.
 It leads to decreased subtalar eversion, stiff foot due to decreased movements of midfoot and hindfoot due to decreased subtalar eversion.
-The weight bearing goes to lateral border of the foot.
+The weight bearing goes to the lateral border of the foot.